 Reduce Execution Risk with Route Optimization

-As mentioned above, execution risk is a huge cause for failure in many types of businesses.
-In the case of a company dealing with deliveries, the biggest risk deals with route planning and optimization.
+As mentioned above, execution risk is a massive cause for failure in many types of businesses.
+In the case of a company dealing with deliveries, the most considerable risk deals with route planning and optimization.

 What is the route optimization problem?

-In 2 words, the route optimization problem is that no human is capable of manually creating the order of stops.
-This is because of what is called the “Travelling Salesman problem” – When you have 10 or more stops there are millions of possibilities, making it impossible for you to pick the right route.
+In 2 words, the route optimization problem is that no human can manually create the order of stops.
+This is because of what is called the “Travelling Salesman problem” – When you have ten or more stops, there are millions of possibilities, making it impossible for you to pick the correct route.

 The importance of Route Optimization Software

 This is why anyone who has multiple stops MUST use route optimization software.
-There are some decent free options like MapQuest Route Planner and Google Maps.
-These are however inadequate if you go above 10 stops, one needs a more robust software to ensure the operation runs smoothly.
+There are some decent free options like MapQuest Route Planner and Google Maps for local deliveries.
+These are, however, inadequate if you go above ten stops and for longer deliveries.
+One needs more robust software to ensure the operation runs smoothly.

 Upper Route Planner for Your Route Optimization Needs

-We strongly recommend using the Upper Route Planner when delivering.
+We strongly recommend using the Upper Route Planner when delivering parcels or packages.
 There are a few simple reasons for what makes Upper Route Planner a good choice.

 - You can easily import and add addresses;

-- We are multi-platform – plan on the web and navigate your routes on your mobile phone (iPhone or Android);
+- We are multi-platform – plan on the web and navigate your routes on your smartphones (iPhone or Android);

-- We are cost-effective and affordable (we scale in cost when you scale in revenues).
+- We are cost-effective and affordable technology (we scale in cost when you scale in revenues).
 This helps in improving the overall logistics experience;

 Plan quickly, deliver faster, delight customers and get home early.

-We hope this article helped you outline some of the risks inherent to starting a new delivery business.
+We hope this article helped you outline some of the risks inherent to starting a new delivery business and how you can overcome those risks.
+One of the major execution risk being not able to make timely deliveries.
+So for that you can rely on route optimization.
+We know that the covid-19 pandemic is here to stay and that companies will need to adapt.
 We are there to aid this growing industry.
-We know that the covid-19 pandemic is here to stay and that businesses will need to adapt.
 If there’s anything we can do to help, we will.
-Please do not hesitate to contact us for any and all support.
+Please do not hesitate to contact us for any support.
 We wish you well, and as always: stay safe!